SpikeAlerts/Website/pages/FAQs.md

 <!-- Example Question -->
 <details>
-<summary><h2>What happens to observations?</h2>
+<summary><h2>What happens to my report?</h2>
 </summary>

-Community scientist comments will be used to help researchers better understand air quality at the community level.
+You can opt-in to report to Minneapolis Health Department (MHD), the Minnesota Pollution Control Agency (MPCA), and/or submit your comment anonymously as a community scientist for air quality research!

 <br><br>

-We will not share your reports with any org or government agency without your consent.
+We will not share your report information with any org or government agency without your consent.

+<br><br>

+Reports are stored in a <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5764586/" target="_blank">REDCap</a> database hosted by the University of Minnesota.

 <hr>